Skip to content

 run file <path>

-Execute a single SQL file.
-Supports .sql and .sql.tmpl (templated) files.
+Execute a single SQL or .sql.tmpl file.

 bash